List of Hollyoaks characters introduced in 2016: Prince McQueen

 Prince McQueen, played by Malique Thompson-Dwyer, made his first on screen appearance on 17 November 2016 as the son of Goldie McQueen (Chelsee Healey).

 The character and casting was announced on 26 July 2016 alongside that of his mother Goldie and twin brother Hunter (Theo Graham).
 Prince was described as a "cocky and swaggering" 15-year old who has "confidence in spades and more front than Blackpool".
 He was billed as having "a rebellious and adventurous spirit" causing him to "live in the moment", but also has trouble "listening to authority", something that Sophie Dainty of Digital Spy described as "a trait that seems to run in the McQueen family."
 Healey said that she, Thompson-Dwyer and Graham were overjoyed by their family unit.
 Lily Drinkwell (Lauren McQueen) was introduced as a new love interest for Prince in January 2017.
 McQueen commented that Lily and Prince were total opposites and that no one would think to put them together.
 In August 2017, Thompson-Dwyer and McQueen were longlisted for Best Partnership at the Inside Soap Awards.
 They did not progress to the viewer-voted shortlist.
 It was announced in June 2019 that Prince would be leaving the series in summer 2019.
 In June 2021, Thompson-Dwyer posted a photo to his Instagram account from the Hollyoaks set; a day later, it was announced that he would be reprising his role as Prince.
-He will return on 7 September 2021.
+His return aired on 7 September 2021.

 In March 2018, Prince and Lily got married, despite Lily's aunt Diane Hutchinson (Alex Fletcher) and Prince's father Shane Sweeney (Michael Salami) attempting to stop the wedding from taking place.
 They move into the flat above Price Slice.
 They eventually argue about money and heating.
+In 2019, Lily dies from sepsis and Prince leaves the village months later.